Jktanisaka/Jktanisaka/README.md

 ### Hi there 👋

+#About Me
+Hi!
+Im Jon, a recent bootcamp grad looking to get into web development.
+I know JavaScript (es5/es6), HTML, CSS, React, and more - but I'm always looking for something new to learn!
+When I'm not coding you can find me tinkering with 3D printers or running my online shop where I sell my 3D prints.

+#Skills
+ - React
+ - JavaScript (es5/es6)
+ - PostgreSQL
+ - HTML
+ - CSS
+ - Bootstrap
+ - Node.js
+ - Express.js
+ - Lodash
+ -
 <!--
 **Jktanisaka/Jktanisaka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.